 The Fall of Atlantis

 Inside Caesars Palace Forum Shop a collection of statues regularly comes to life in a free show.
-You can count of incredible lighting and plenty of sound effects – it’s Las Vegas after all!
+This is one of the best Las Vegas shows and at the top of things to see in Vegas!
+You can count on incredible lighting and plenty of sound effects – it’s Las Vegas after all!

-- Catch it every hour on the hour from 10am -11 (midnight on Friday & Saturday)
+- Catch it every hour on the hour from 10 am-11 pm (until midnight on Friday & Saturday)

 See some flamingos